Journey to Pascha

 Icon and Hymn Verse

 Look together at the icon of the Resurrection.
-Then put this verse from the Vespers on the chalkboard:
+Then refer to this verse from the Holy Saturday Vespers:

 Today Hades cries out groaning: I should not have accepted the Man born of Mary.
 He came and destroyed my power.
 He shattered the gates of brass.
 As God, He raised the souls I had held captive.